hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 * The instance should run a supported version of Docker engine (1.7.1 or later, minimum 17.06.2-ce, maximum 18.09.2).
 This also requires a 64-bit distribution with a minimum Linux Kernel version of 3.10.
     * Replicated 2.32.0 and above required when running Docker 18+
     * In Online mode, the installer will install Docker automatically
-    * In Air Gapped mode, Docker should be installed before you begin
+    * In Airgapped mode, Docker should be installed before you begin
 * For _RedHat Enterprise_ and _Oracle Linux_, you **must** pre-install Docker as these distributions are [not officially supported by Docker Community Edition](https://docs.docker.com/engine/installation/#server).

 ~> **Important:** We do not recommend running Docker under a 2.x kernel.